MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 If you have tried to remap a key or shortcut and are having trouble, it could be one of the following issues:

 - **Run As Admin:** Remapping will not work on an app or window if that window is running in administrator (elevated) mode and PowerToys is not running as administrator.
-Try running PowerToys as an administrator.
+Try [running PowerToys as an administrator](administrator.md).
 - **Not Intercepting Keys:** Keyboard Manger intercepts keyboard hooks to remap your keys.
 Some apps that also do this can interfere with Keyboard Manager.
-To fix this, go to the settings and disable then re-enable Keyboard Manager.
+To fix this, go to the settings, disable and enable Keyboard Manager.

 ## Known Issues